lizconway/Command-WebService/README.md

 Going to the default page takes you to a page where you can :
  *  View the JSON string for all commandments
+ *  View the JSON string for a single commandment
+ *  View the JSON string for subsets of the commandments
  *  View the JSON string for all translations

 This web service uses CodeIgniter and its MVC pattern: